yumin-chen/epistemic-machine-protocol/docs/architecture/design/README.md

 It solves the **Cognitive Split-Brain Problem** — where autonomous agents (human or machine) hold conflicting beliefs without resolution — by replacing discretion with a **notarised transition algebra**.

+EMP is designed for distributed multi-agent systems where:
+- **States** represent factual / disputed / finalized epistemic conditions
+- **Transitions** are tightly controlled by roles, guards, and cryptographic proofs
+- **Agents** have formalised roles and rights
+- **Desks** enforce procedural authority without centralising power
+- **Conflict** is preserved as first-class, not erased
+- **Gossip & partition semantics** guarantee deterministic convergence

 ```mermaid
 %% Epistemic Machine Protocol EFSM